shader-slang/slang/README.md

 * Slang-to-GLSL cross-compilation only supports vertex, fragment, and compute shaders.
 Geometry and tessellation shader cross-compilation is not yet implemented.

-* The Slang front-end does best-effort checking of HLSL input, and only supports very minimal checking of GLSL.
-When using these languages, the `-no-checking` option can be used to allow Slang to work with these files even when it gets confused by constructs it doesn't support.
+* The Slang front-end does best-effort checking of HLSL input, but it is challenging to achieve 100% compatibility.
+Bug reports and pull requests related to HLSL feature support are welcome.

 * Translations from Slang/HLSL constructs to GLSL equivalents has been done on as as-needed basis, so it is likely that new users will run into unimplemented cases.